 Make two photocopies of your passport and leave one at home with someone you can easily contact should you lose your passport.
 Hide the other copy in your luggage, separate from your passport.
-In addition scan and/or copy all bank/credit cards you carry and leave a copy at home with someone and also upload a pdf that can easily be retrieved online if needed.
-In the unfortunate event you lose your passport and/or bank/credit cards.
-You will be then able to retrieve the information and contact the appropriate companies.
+In addition scan and/or copy all bank/credit cards you carry and leave a copy at home with someone and also upload a pdf that you could easily retrieve online if needed.
+In the unfortunate event you were to lose your passport and/or bank/credit cards, you will be then able to retrieve the information and contact the appropriate companies.